2012’s Top 5 Wins for Affordable Housing

 The ACA’s “Health Homes” program also gives homeless people with complex health needs access to case management and referrals to permanent supportive housing.
 Ultimately, though mountains of data show that permanent supportive housing saves money for the Medicaid program, the ACA does not go so far as to provide resources for housing.
 For permanent supportive housing providers like Mercy Housing, it will be one of our main priorities in 2013 to make sure Congress understands the potential to save money and improve the health of our most vulnerable neighbors.

 As we saw over the past few years, losses in the homeownership market didn’t necessarily mean more affordable housing for those with the lowest incomes.
 Quite the opposite, in fact—people pushed out of their homes by foreclosures drove up demand for rentals, and the construction and retail jobs created by new household formation dried up.
 That’s why 2012’s good news for the housing market is good news for affordable housing as well.
 Though not every statistical measure points to a housing recovery, the National Association of Realtors reported that sales of existing homes have been higher than the previous year for eight straight months.
 New construction is also on the rise as builders regain their confidence.
 Median selling prices have also risen for a similar period of time.
 With low fixed interest rates, first time buyers are finding new reasons to buy: not that endlessly rising prices can fuel their retirements, but that it can be cheaper per month than renting, and offer stability and a chance to put down roots.
 May 2013 be the year that we climb out of the recession once and for all.

 About the author more »

-Eva Wingren coordinates federal policy education and advocacy for Mercy Housing.
+Eva Wingren is a former coordinator of federal policy education and advocacy at Mercy Housing.